 From 2013 to 2019, Florida was below its long-run average homeownership rate, although the 2019 calendar year very nearly matched it at 66.0 percent.
 During the 2020 calendar year, the state finally moved above the long-run average, posting 68.7 percent for the year.
-So far in 2021, the state has fallen below last year's level: Q1-68.1 percent; Q2-67.0 percent; and Q3-67.1 percent.
+The preliminary calculation for 2021 indicates that the state has notably fallen below last year's level to 67.2 percent; however this percentage is still above Florida's long-run average.